noahheck/E_PDOStatement/tests/README.md

 ##Test Suite

 The E_PDOStatement project ships with a 100% coverage PHPUnit test suite.
-In addition to the test case, the following commponents are included:
+In addition to the test case, the following components are included:

 - `run_tests` shell script to execute the tests (see below)
 - `phpunit.xml` configuration file